 So, for this project, I chose to represent their true stories in two frames: the dog and his world.

-Meet Bear, the English Bulldog.
 English Bulldogs are known for their stubbornness and sometimes get frustrated when they don’t get what they want.
-So how does he channel all that frustration?
+So how does he channels all that frustration?
 By chewing everything he can!

 Here is Marmaduke, the street dog.
 He is a rescued Pitbull mix.
 Because of his breed, he was abandoned and lived on the streets to survive as a scavenger.
 Life on the streets is very rough, tiresome, and hopeless.
 So I knew I had to capture his journey in his eyes next to all the rotten food which was basically what he ate before being rescued.